Transfer Pricing: Transactions and Structures: business structures: other legislation

-In situations where an existing overseas subsidiary, operating in a low tax territory, starts receiving a new source of income, all the facts should be obtained and the case should then be discussed with CTIAA Business International.
+In situations where an existing overseas subsidiary, operating in a low tax territory, starts receiving a new source of income, all the facts should be obtained and the case should then be discussed with CSTD Business, Assets & International.

 Taxation at source

 The payment of royalties by a UK company may be subject to taxation at source under ITA07/S903.
 The UK has double taxation agreements (‘DTAs’) with well over 100 countries, and while each DTA is different, generally our DTAs allow for royalties to be paid out of the UK gross, i.e. S903 is set aside.

 Case teams should scrutinise carefully any claim that a payment is in fact not a royalty or is outside the scope of ITA07/S903.
 If the payment has the characteristics of a royalty then S903 can apply.

 Providing additional services may be a device to try and show that the payment is not pure income profit in the hands of the recipient.
 Any claims should be reviewed carefully.